Routine Computer Maintenance

 Purge Temporary Internet Files

-How Often: Once a week for active Internet users.
-Once every 2 weeks for intermediate users.
-Once every month for occasional users.
+Once a week for active Internet users.
+Then every 2 weeks for intermediate users.
+And every month for occasional users.
 See same instructions above.

 Keep The Dust Out!